ourstudio-se/pldag/Propagate.md

 # Propagation algorithm

 ## Composites and its evaluation
 First, understand how each composite is represented and why.
 A composite has links to other variables (composites/primitives) and also a coefficient for each of the links.
 In the end, a composite is written as `ax + by + cz + d >= 0`, where each `x,y,z` are links to other values and `a,b,c,d` are coefficients. `d` is a constant value, no variable link, and is called the bias.
 Each value of `x,y,z` are called `bounds`.
-They are a two value tuple `(lower, upper)` and represents the most (inclusive) lower and most upper value a variable can take.
-To multiple a bound `x` with a coefficient `a` is pretty straight forward, but needs attention to negative coefficients:
+They are a two value tuple `(lower, upper)` and represents the least (inclusive) lower and most upper value a variable can take.
+To multiply a bound `x` with a coefficient `a` is pretty straight forward, but needs attention to negative coefficients:
 ```
 f = {a,x} => (
     a * x.lower,